emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

   ``sourceMappingURL`` section.
 The resulting URL will have format:
   ``<base-url>`` + ``<wasm-file-name>`` + ``.map``. ``<base-url>`` defaults to being empty (which means the source map is served from the same directory as the wasm file).
-It can be changed using :ref:`--source-map-base <emcc-source-map-base>`
+It can be changed using :ref:`--source-map-base <emcc-source-map-base>`.

 .. _emcc-gN: